Gobeyn/dumpling/README.md

 ```
 $ dumpling --list-tags
 ```
 In the first entry we made during this example, we set `--doc` to "Dudal_2024.pdf".
-We can see if this status of this file by running:
+We can see the status of this file by running:
 ```
 $ dumpling --pdf-diagnose
 ```